alem-platform/foundation/creditcard/README.md

 # Warm Welcome

-> I think that it’s extraordinarily important that we in computer science keep **fun** in computing.
+> I think that it's extraordinarily important that we in computer science keep **fun** in computing.
 >
 > — Alan J. Perlis.
 Structure & Interpretation of Computer Programs